hevet/ESP32_radio_evo3/README.md

 ## License

 This project is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to contribute and improve the code.

+## Others

+This project was inspired by https://github.com/sarunia/ESP32_radio_player_v2 More informations you can read here: https://www.elektroda.pl/rtvforum/topic4041603.html